Venezuela crushes small anti-Maduro uprising at military base

 Still, the episode highlights how volatile Venezuela is after four months of sustained anti-government protests over what foes call a lurch into dictatorship in the midst of a bruising economic crisis.

-Venezuela's armed forces issued a statement calling the rebellion an ill-fated "propaganda show" aimed at destabilising the country and reaffirmed their allegiance to Maduro.
+Venezuela's armed forces issued a statement calling the rebellion an ill-fated "propaganda show" aimed at destabilizing the country and reaffirmed their allegiance to Maduro.

 "These attacks, planned by delirious minds in Miami, only strengthen the morale of our armed forces and the Bolivarian people," said Socialist Party official Elias Jaua.